 Online payments for amenity use have become a hot topic for amenities that are in very high demand, including things like apartment guest parking.
 Some may offer some initial time for free before requiring payment.
 Management companies are even starting to entertain the idea of opening up amenities like fitness centers to the public, especially outside of peak hours.

 Easy online amenity payments are here to stay, making life better for residents and creating new revenue opportunities for ownership.
 Online payments for rentable amenities cater to renters’ growing expectations for convenient self-service and allow for a touchless payment experience.

 Implementing time limits on some amenities will continue to be a great way to promote fairness.
 Popular items that typically get used by one unit at a time, such as movie theaters, BBQs, conference rooms, and poolside cabanas are great examples of this.
 Amenity Boss’ flexible and customizable metering engine makes limiting time by unit quick, easy, and fair.

 Digital signage: MAYBE

 Informational displays help with communicating usage details, schedules, and availability of amenities.
-Whether or not a pass is required, a pass has priority, or if the amenity is open with no requirements, digital signage will help onsite teams clearly communicate these details to their residents.
+Whether or not a pass is required, an amenity reservation has priority, or if the amenity is open with no requirements, digital signage will help onsite teams clearly communicate these details to their residents.

-We hate COVID as much as everyone else and can’t wait until it’s a distant memory.
-However, the pandemic has changed the world and caused a rapid shift in the multifamily industry.
+The pandemic has changed the world and caused a rapid shift in the multifamily industry.
 We’ve focused on making life a little better for on-site management teams and their residents throughout it all.
-“Normal” isn’t going to look the same after COVID.
-While the end of the pandemic can’t come soon enough, it’s brought about innovation and the adoption of better technology for residents and management.
+We believe that it has brought about innovation and the adoption of better technology for residents and management — like an amenity reservation system.
+“Normal” isn’t going to look the same after this season, but let's strengthen our communities in the meantime!

 Contact us to learn how Amenity Boss can improve your resident experience and help your community run even better.